 Adapted from original blog (in Dutch) from Ros, van Beek and Visser (2019).

 At the Dutch soil summit of 11 September 2019, the Ministry of Agriculture, Nature and Food Quality and Wageningen-UR presented their study on soil quality assessment, which describes the soil parameters that need to be measured in order to assess the soil quality of agricultural soils.
 In doing so, it stimulates integrative monitoring of the sustainability of soil management.
-This is an important step, because soil is essentially the basis for the realisation of current challenges for climate, water and biodiversity.
+This is an important step because the soil is essentially the basis for the realization of current challenges for climate, water, and biodiversity.

 Quantifying soil functions is challenging.
-Main reason is that the evaluation of soil functionality depends on the goal for which you want to use the soil.
-Is it crop production, carbon storage, nutrient retention, nature restoration or ...
-The second reason is that multiple measurement methods exist, all with their own measurement error and applicability.
-This applies not only to soil physics measurements such as the infiltration capacity (that can be determined via a ring test, a disk-infiltrometer or the reverse borehole method), but also to more classic measurement methods like the analysis of the organic matter content.
+The main reason is that the evaluation of soil functionality depends on the goal for which you want to use the soil.
+Is it crop production, carbon storage, nutrient retention, nature restoration, or … The second reason is that multiple measurement methods exist, all with their own measurement error and applicability.
+This applies not only to soil physics measurements such as the infiltration capacity (that can be determined via a ring test, a disk-infiltrometer, or the reverse borehole method) but also to more classic measurement methods like the analysis of the organic matter content.
 Depending on the desired accuracy, the most suitable measurement methods can (and should) be selected.
 Recent developments in the field of sensor technology additionally show that these sensors offer robust and inexpensive alternatives to current wet-chemistry methods.

 About the authors

 Gerard Ros is Senior Consultant at NMI (Nutrient Management Institute).
 Christy van Beek is Chief Agronomist at AgroCares and director of the SoilCares Foundation.
 Saskia Visser is a Program Manager at AgroCares.